-Submit a zip archive of your (2) project directories (Terrainmap & AGMGSK) to Canvas.
+Submit a zip archive of your project directory (AGMGSK) to Canvas.
 The project name, class, and email addresses of all group members must be stated in the beginning of your Program.cs file.
 I strongly recommend internal comments for every change made signed by the individual who made them.
-This is for your benefit, your grade will be identical to the team's grade regardless of the number of code comments you make.
+This is for your benefit, your grade will be identical to the team's grade regardless of dozens of code comments or zero code comments.